 I read about twenty pages of the book the evening Lisa gave it to me, and I almost rejected the entire idea because of a few things:

-I really didn’t care for the foreward.
+- I really didn’t care for the foreword.
 It read as anti-teacher to me, and contained some fairly serious flaws in logic that turned me off like you’d pulled the plug on a toaster.
 That kind of off.

 It was a highly unpleasant experience.
 I almost simply gave the book away because of it.